vanessanehruji/fenics_workshop/_texts/boundary.md

 bc = DirichletBC(V, Constant(1.0), boundary)
 ```

-You can apply mutliple Dirichlet conditions by creating a list of DirichletBC and passing this to the solve function.
+You can apply multiple Dirichlet conditions by creating a list of DirichletBC and passing this to the solve function.

 For example, if we wanted to the RHS boundary to have a value of 1 only when $$y < 0.5$$ and a value of 2 when $$y > 0.5$$, then,